CIG-UCL/polaffini/README.md

 # References
-If you use **Polaffini** for your work, please cite [1] (and potentially also [2]).
+If you use **Polaffini** for your work, please cite [1,2] (and potentially also [3]).
   - [1] A. Legouhy, R. Callaghan, H. Azadbakht and H. Zhang.
 POLAFFINI: Efficient feature-based polyaffine initialization for improved non-linear image registration.
-IPMI (2023) [[link]](https://arxiv.org/abs/2407.03922).
+IPMI (2023) [[arxiv]](https://arxiv.org/abs/2407.03922).
+  - [2] A. Legouhy, C. Campo, R. Callaghan, H. Azadbakht and H. Zhang.
+Polaffini: A feature-based approach for robust affine and polyaffine image registration.
+Imaging Neuroscience (under review) [[arxiv]](https://arxiv.org/abs/2602.17337).
-  - [2] V. Arsigny, O. Commowick, N. Ayache and X. Pennec.
+  - [3] V. Arsigny, O. Commowick, N. Ayache and X. Pennec.
 A Fast and Log-Euclidean Polyaffine Framework for Locally Linear Registration.
 J Math Imaging Vis 33, 222–238 (2009)